AlexisPister/Troll-Message-Detection/README.md

 The raw text go through a Bag of Words and a Tf-Idf transformation.
 A truncated SVD is then applied to reduce the dimensionnality and get a vector of 300 dimensions describing the text.
 This vector is then given to a trained and optimized Random Forest Algorithm, labeling the message as "troll" or "not troll".
 An *AUC of 0.965* is achieved on the validation set.

-The script model.py is a study to find the algorithm and parameters giving the best AUC possible (it should be opened with spyder to have control over the cells).
+The notebook modelStudy.ipynb is a study to find the algorithm and parameters giving the best AUC possible (it should be opened with spyder to have control over the cells).

 ## The app